ItsAras/OOP2/README.md

 |       100 000      |                   10                   |                   9                  |                   6                   |
 |      1 000 000     |                   29                   |                  30                  |                   27                  |
 |     10 000 000     |                   240                  |                  289                 |                  353                  |

+Performance was tested using these system specifications:
+CPU - AMD Ryzen 3800XT
+RAM - 16 GB
+SSD - 1 TB